 GPS watches tend to read “long”, i.e. they show a longer distance than what you actually travelled.
 There are two major reasons.
 First, if the accuracy lock is not great, the position recorded swings back and forth from the “real” position, and that makes it appear that you traveled more than an actual pure straight line.
 The second is that during a race, you’ll rarely run the perfect racing line that the course was certified against.
 That can actually add up to a few hundred metres over the marathon distance.

 It’s key to remember though, the distance markers and timing mats are what counts in a race, not what your GPS says.
 The log is a great tool for post-mortem analysis of how things went.

 You’ll often find that your GPS will read long, compared to the race markers.
 That is, it shows longer than your actual distance.
 That’s because any errors in the position tend to swing your position off the actual track and the zig zag line ends up being longer than the exact route, which is the shortest possible distance.
 It’s also common to run wide in turns, either by crowds preventing you from getting on the perfect racing line, or general inattention.
 So remember, it’s the race markers that matter.

 - Keep your GPS on the charger.
 It uses Lithium based battery chemistry.
 These will perform best if they are kept topped off.
 They don’t have the memory effect that other Nickel-based battery chemistries have and keeping them charged reduces the number charge cycles you put the battery through, which will increase their lifespan.
 Plus, you’re always sure to have full battery capacity at the start of each workout.

-- Don’t put the strap in the washing machine.
+- Don’t put the chest strap in the washing machine.